sebsto/mcpserverkit/README.md

 - Standardized error handling
 - Streamlined server setup and communication
 - Type-safe API for building MCP tools
+- Support for heterogeneous tools with different input/output types

 The project includes a weather tool example to demonstrate how to implement a functional MCP server using the framework.